Case of study

 Sensorless Brushless DC Reference Software for White Goods

 Brushless DC in the White Goods and Appliances

 Targeted primarily to the design and development in the white goods industry, this BLDC reference software kit is meant to give the customer a ready to use platform: it is conceived to be used upon an Infineon Motor Control StarterKit, an hardware platform enabled to drive either Brushless, V/F Induction or Field Oriented Control software modules.

-White goods & appliances market is widely deploying electronically controlled motors to obtain better overall performance while maintaining competitive prices: it is certainly true that the brushless, commutated motor is more expensive compared to the traditional brushed or induction counterpart: it requires dedicated control circuitry and power conversion stage.
+The white goods & appliances market is widely deploying electronically-controlled motors to obtain better overall performance while maintaining competitive prices: it is certainly true that the brushless, commutated motor is more expensive when compared to its traditional brushed or induction counterpart; it requires dedicated control circuitry and a power conversion stage.

 Brushless Application Software